djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 However, the use of analytics has not been without downsides:

-**The "Three True Outcomes" problem**: Home runs, walks, and strikeouts now dominate baseball, with 35% of plate appearances ending without involving seven defensive players.
+**The "Three True Outcomes" problem**.
+Home runs, walks, and strikeouts now dominate baseball, with 35% of plate appearances ending without involving seven defensive players.
 This has reduced balls in play by 20% since 1980, creating longer games with less action.

-**Entertainment decline**: As Theo Epstein admitted, "executives like me who have spent a lot of time using analytics…have unwittingly had a negative impact on the aesthetic value of the game."
+**Entertainment decline**.
+As Theo Epstein admitted, "executives like me who have spent a lot of time using analytics…have unwittingly had a negative impact on the aesthetic value of the game."
 Even Bill James acknowledged the game's aesthetics "went to hell in a dump truck" due to excessive strikeouts and endless pitching changes.

 Analytics improved baseball's efficiency but arguably damaged its entertainment value - a trade-off MLB addressed with 2023 rule changes, including pitch clocks and shift bans.

 ### [Moneyball suggests baseball is unfair, even though it's not that unfair, comparatively speaking.](#table-of-contents) {#moneyball-suggests-baseball-is-unfair}

-Despite conventional wisdom linking salary caps to competitive balance, the data shows MLB's luxury tax system has produced championship diversity equal to hard-cap leagues: since 1995, counting 30 championship years, 16 different winners each in MLB, NFL, and NHL, with only the NBA lagging at 13 unique champions.
+Despite conventional wisdom linking salary caps to competitive balance, the data shows that MLB's luxury tax system has produced championship diversity equal to hard-cap league.
+Since 1995, counting 30 championship years, 16 different winners each in MLB, NFL, and NHL, with only the NBA lagging at 13 unique champions.
 This challenges the assumption that financial constraints alone determine competitive outcomes.

 However, recent trends suggest MLB's historical parity may be eroding under financial pressure.
 From 2015–2024, eight of ten World Series champions ranked in the top 10 for payroll, with only the 2015 Royals and 2017 Astros winning from outside the top half of spending teams <a href="#ref9">[9]</a>.
 Meanwhile, in 2024, all six highest-spending teams made the playoffs, while the Dodgers' $327 million payroll advantage over Miami represents the largest spending gap in modern baseball history.